Sprott Physical Gold Trust (PHYS) Shares Plummet Below 1-Year High

 PHYS’s Market Performance

-The stock of Sprott Physical Gold Trust (PHYS) has seen a -2.07% decrease in the past week, with a 0.06% rise in the past month, and a 8.85% gain in the past quarter.
-The volatility ratio for the week is 0.89%, and the volatility levels for the past 30 days are at 1.04% for PHYS.
-The simple moving average for the past 20 days is -0.57% for PHYS’s stock, with a 10.49% simple moving average for the past 200 days.
+The stock of Sprott Physical Gold Trust (PHYS) has seen a -2.92% decrease in the past week, with a -1.93% drop in the past month, and a 7.91% gain in the past quarter.
+The volatility ratio for the week is 0.86%, and the volatility levels for the past 30 days are at 1.04% for PHYS.
+The simple moving average for the last 20 days is -2.61% for PHYS’s stock, with a simple moving average of 8.02% for the last 200 days.

 Conclusion

-To put it simply, Sprott Physical Gold Trust (PHYS) has had a better performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+To wrap up, the performance of Sprott Physical Gold Trust (PHYS) has been mixed in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.